HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

 \subsubsection{Gurmukhi script}

-Table~\ref{tab_performance_Gurmukhi} presents performance of HCR-Net on Gurmukhi script.
-All the performance metrics show similar results because datasets are class-balanced.
-HCR-Net performs very well despite the fact that the datasets are quite small, and that is because of the power of transfer learning.
-Moreover, image-augmentation shows improvement only on HWRGurmukhi\_1.1 but for rest of the datasets it leads to reduction of performance.
-Table~\ref{tab_Gurmukhi_results} presents comparative study of HCR-Net against the state-of-art results.
-From the table, it is clear that HCR-Net outperforms existing results and provides new benchmarks on all seven recently released datasets, and show up to seven percent improvement in the test accuracy.
-Comparison of 1.1 with 1.3 or comparison of 2.1 with 2.3, cases with equal number of samples and classes but 1 and 100 writers, respectively, show decrease in test accuracy with increase in number of writers.
+Table~\ref{tab_performance_Gurmukhi} presents the performance of HCR-Net on the Gurmukhi script.
+All the performance metrics for each dataset show similar results because datasets are class-balanced. {HCR-Net performs very well even though the datasets are quite small, and that is because of the power of transfer learning from VGG16.
+Moreover, image augmentation shows improvement only on HWRGurmukhi\_1.1 but for the rest of the datasets it leads to a reduction in performance.
+This is because the datasets are collected in controlled environments and have lesser noise than real-world handwriting so expansion of the datasets with image augmentation techniques does not improve recognition.}

+Table~\ref{tab_Gurmukhi_results} presents a comparative study of HCR-Net against the state-of-art results.
+Since these are recently released public datasets so there is not much literature to compare.
+From the table, it is clear that HCR-Net outperforms existing results and provides new benchmarks on all seven datasets, and shows up to seven percent improvement in the test accuracy.
+This is because \cite{Jindal2019} has used traditional machine learning techniques with handcrafted features.
+In the comparison of 1.1 with 1.3 or comparison of 2.1 with 2.3, cases with an equal number of samples and classes but 1 and 100 writers, respectively, show a decrease in test accuracy with an increase in number of writers.
 This makes the point that different people have different writing styles which impact the performance.